 Graduate School Resources

 Thinking of applying to graduate school to attend a Master’s or Ph.D. program?
 We can help!
 The Applied Psychology program at Oregon Tech well prepares students for graduate school by offering an extensive variety of courses, applied experiences (such as the Youth Mentorship Program or the Relationship Building Program), research opportunities (for instance, the opportunity to attend the WPA Convention with the Psychology Club or work 1-on-1 with a faculty member on a research project), and externship!
 Graduate schools love seeing the diverse experiences of Oregon Tech Applied Psychology students.
-We now are also offering the opportunity to receive a Master’s level BCBA degree at both the Wilsonville and Klamath Falls campuses for qualified students!
+We now are also offering the opportunity to receive a Master’s level BCBA degree at both the Portland-Metro and Klamath Falls campuses for qualified students!